 And the parents go do it.

-I mean, it's schools win.
+I mean, schools win.

-Um it's but I I I don't think we're on the brink of destruction.
+But I don't think we're on the brink of destruction.

-I I I'd uh it collapse from within um every generation from the founding of this country has thought it's in the last days.
+Every generation from the founding of this country has thought it's in the last days.

 We just know more about it because of the media.

-I mean, they everybody thinks that it was clean and pure as the wind-driven snow back then, and it's never been clean and pure as the wind-driven snow since Adam and Eve.
+I mean, everybody thinks that it was clean and pure as the wind-driven snow back then, and it's never been clean and pure as the wind-driven snow since Adam and Eve.

 Look, it's this simple.